yashha/percollate/README.md

 percollate pdf --output some.pdf https://example.com/page1 https://example.com/page2
 ```

-Instead of an url you can provide a path to a file
+Instead of an url you can provide a path to a file:

 ```bash
 percollate pdf --output my.pdf ./example.html